holochain/kangaroo-electron/README.md

 This repository let's you easily convert your Holochain app into a standalone, electron-based cross-platform Desktop app.

+> [!WARNING]
-**Note:** Support for non-breaking updates to happ coordinator zomes is currently not built into the kangaroo.
+> Support for non-breaking updates to happ coordinator zomes is currently not built into the kangaroo.
+It is expected that there is only ever one single version of a happ for any semver compatible range of versions of a kangaroo packaged app (see also [Versioning](#versioning))

 # Holochain Versions